TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/New-B1DTCServer.md

 ```

 ### -Description
-The description for the new zone
+The description for the new DTC server

 ```yaml
 Type: String